Publication history of Superman: The Modern Age

 In 2004, DC published an updated version of Superman's origin in the 12-issue limited series Birthright.
-Written by Mark Waid, Birthright restores some of the Pre-Crisis elements eliminated by John Byrne, including an emphasis on alien heritage.
+Written by Mark Waid, Birthright restores some of the pre-Crisis elements eliminated by John Byrne, including an emphasis on alien heritage.
 The "birthing matrix" is replaced by the more well-known rocketship, with Kal-El leaving Krypton as an infant rather than a fetus.
 Clark now possesses the ability to see a living being's "aura", and becomes a vegetarian.
 His 'S' shield is a symbol of hope from his homeworld, and his costume is made from fabrics put in his spaceship during his journey.
 Lex Luthor is also now a childhood friend in this version.
-However, due to the effects of Infinite Crisis, this origin is no longer valid.

-In the 2005-2006 Infinite Crisis miniseries (the sequel to Crisis on Infinite Earths), the Earth-Two Superman (Kal-L) escapes from the "paradise" dimension with Alexander Luthor, Jr. and Superboy-Prime.
+Due to the effects of Infinite Crisis, this origin is no longer valid.
+In the 2005–2006 Infinite Crisis miniseries (the sequel to Crisis on Infinite Earths), the Earth-Two Superman (Kal-L) escapes from the "paradise" dimension with Alexander Luthor, Jr. and Superboy-Prime.
 Kal-L wants to recreate the universe, which he believes is corrupt, making aspects of Earth-Two predominant, rather than those of Earth-One.
 He believes this will also save the dying Lois Lane of Earth-Two.
 Alexander Luthor, Jr. builds a machine which re-creates Earth-Two, transporting Kal-L and Lois there where Lois revives briefly before collapsing and dying.
 In grief, Kal-L lashes out at the Earth-One Superman, and the two fight until Wonder Woman arrives and ends their battle.

 The two Supermen team up to confront Luthor, Jr. and Superboy-Prime, whose plan to restore the Multiverse will kill billions of people.
 The pair willingly deplete their powers as they drag Superboy-Prime into Rao, Krypton's red sun, and use the last of their strength to defeat him on Mogo, the sentient Green Lantern planet.
 Fatally wounded in the battle, Kal-L dies in his cousin Power Girl's arms.
 He and Lois are buried next to the deceased Superboy.